GrandEchoWhiskey/python-projects/bmi_boilerplate/README.md

 This class represents a BMI calculator and provides the following methods:

 - `__init__(self, weight: float, height: float)`: Initializes a `bmi` object with the specified weight and height inputs.
+- `height`: This property returns the weight in kilograms.
+- `weight`: This property returns the height in centimeters
 - `value`: This property calculates and returns the BMI value based on the weight and height inputs.
 - `interpretation`: This property determines the weight status interpretation based on the BMI value.
 - `__str__()`: This method overrides the string representation of the `bmi` object and provides a formatted result string with weight, height, BMI, and interpretation.

 ### BMI Interpretation